meltyourface/blank/posts/Virtuous-power/Ritual-Shield-of-Virtuous-Light-for-Personal-Protection/index.md

 ---
 Ritual Name: The Shield of Virtuous Light

-Objective: To fortify one's personal boundaries against external negativity and strengthen their inner resilience.
+**Objective**: To fortify one's personal boundaries against external negativity and strengthen their inner resilience.

 Ingredients and Tools:
 1. A circle of salt or white chalk (for creating a sacred space)